-The countertop may be made of Corian[®].
+The countertop may be made of Corian®.
 Refer to section 11, Routine Maintenance, for Corian care information.

-When the FRESH WATER PUMP breaker on the DC distribution panel is on, the water system will operate much like a home water system.
+When the FRESH WATER PUMP and SHOWER SUMP breakers on the DC distribution panel are on, the water system will operate much like a home water system.
 Refer to section 5, Plumbing Systems, for more information on operating the system.
+For care and cleaning information, refer to section 11, Routine Maintenance.